What Is the Difference Between Frontend vs. Backend Development?

 Responsibilities of a frontend developer

-The scope of responsibilities on the frontend side of the app can be slightly different in each company, but the list below might give you the overall idea of the challenges that can be faced on a daily basis:
+The scope of responsibilities for front end developers can vary between companies, but the list below provides an overall idea of the challenges they may face on a daily basis:

 Backend development

-We previously mentioned that the frontend relates to everything that that user sees on the website.
-The backend is quite the opposite to that because you can’t really see the results of it on the interface.
+We previously mentioned that the frontend relates to everything that the user sees on the website.
+The backend is quite the opposite because you can’t see the results of the work done by back end developers on the interface.
 This is because backend code runs on the server instead of the browser.

 You interact with it as frequently as with the frontend, but you’re just not able to see it.